Tanvir-Mahamood/64bit-Kitchen/README.md

    - Admin can view messages or feedback sent by users.

 6. Transaction Monitoring
-   - A detailed overview of all transactions in the restaurant.
+   - A detailed overview of all transactions in the restaurant are displayed.

 7. Admin Management
    - Admin can add additional admin accounts to share management responsibilities.
+   - Admin can observe total earning of the restaurant.
+   - Admin can remove any information of transactions.

 8. User Management:
    - Admin can view the registered users.
+   - Admin can remove any registered users.

+9. Query:
+   - Admin can make a query based on any criteria including:
+     - User ID
+     - Username
+     - Email
+     - Phone Number
+     - Pyement Method
+     - Payment Statue
+     - Price
+     - Order date
+   - Admin can insert any information and observe the result.

+10. PDF:
+    - Observed data from query page can be converted into a PDF which can be downloaded for printing.
+    - Payment amounts are summed.